Nephos/NephosRubyServer/DOCUMENTATION/API_RENDER.md

 # Render API

-## Understand the API
+## What is the Render API ?
 The render API is a simple system to allows you to render HTTP responses to a client.
+It is a simple way to render data to the user and choose it's type.

 The API allows you to customize differents parts of the response:

 - HTTP status
 - HTTP Content-Type
 - Content

-The API use the returns of the Controllers methods to build the HTTP responses.
+Based on the returns of your Controller's methods, it will render to the user a HTTP response.
+You can actually returns HTML, JSON, or PLAIN text, and custom formats if needed.

 ## Use the API